 Canvassing Guide from Organizing for Action

-This guide was put together by Organizing for Action (OFA), a community organizing project of the Democratic National Committee.
+This guide was put together by Organizing for Action (OFA) (now called All on the Line), a community organizing project of the Democratic National Committee.

 What is a Canvass?

 Canvassing refers to going door-to-door in a neighborhood and having conversations about important issues with community members.
 It is an essential component of organizing.
 We use canvassing to talk to voters about issues that matter to them, spread our message and recruit new volunteers.
 The results of every conversation are recorded so we can make sure we are organizing in the most efficient way possible and focusing on what’s most important to voters.
 Organizing for America’s success in 2010 depends upon our ability to share our message through as many discussions with voters as possible.

 Thanks for your interest in putting together a canvass.
 This guide will walk you through each step of the process and provide you with all the resources you’ll need to be successful.
 Good luck!